 You can easily describe your process and how DevOps methodology can come into play by using toolchain loop graphics.
 Using both text and icons, you can paint a clear picture of the purpose DevOps serves during your presentation.
 As with other icons, you’re free to customize colors, outline thickness, and the size of icons to make your presentation pop.

-You can highlight and explain the many benefits, roles, levels, processes of DevOps visually.
+You can highlight and explain the many benefits, roles, levels, and processes of DevOps visually.

 The DevOps Know-How Presentation Toolbox